fhstp/easynwk-web/README.md

 ## Demo

-The current state of the `master` branch can be previewed at <https://easynwk.netlify.app/>.
+The current state of the `main` branch can be previewed at <https://easynwk.netlify.app/>.

 ## Acknowledgments